[ Login ]

 Jazz performer and composer Wynton Marsalis recognizes the importance of the arts and is an avowed supporter of arts education for young people.
 According to Marsalis, "the arts interpret the way that we live our lives and gives us a code of conduct and a way to understand what our life has to offer . . . it can teach us history."
 The arts, at the focal point of American popular culture, reflect the conscience of the nation.

 Lifestyles and values that are reflected in the arts and music of an epoch are essential aspects of the study of any era of history.
 An investigation of American popular culture enlivens the study of our nation's history.
-The University of Virginia's American Studies "Yellow Pages" (http://xroads.virginia.edu/~YP/yppop.html) has several different categories including popular music and dance, film, television, and jazz that link to other websites providing useful data for an investigation of American popular culture in the twentieth century.
+For more on American popular culture in the twentieth century, click here.

 Questions to consider: